damiencollard/discourse-article/README.md

 This treatment is *disabled* by default.

-Fenced code blocks, which are delimited by triple backticks (```) are moved into separate paragraphs, so as to ease the next treatment: wrapping of paragraphs.
+Fenced code blocks, which are delimited by triple backticks (```) are moved into separate paragraphs and syntax-highlighted by default.

 This treatment also detects preformatted blocks, which are paragraphs whose lines all start with 4 spaces.
 Note that *paragraph* implies a